ssnailed/tidal-scraper/README.md

 ## Use at Your Own Risk!
 I will not be liable to you or anyone else for the loss of your tidal account as the result of using this script!
 While I have extensively tested it without any problems whatsoever, I cannot guarantee that your account will not be banned or otherwise impacted.

+I also haven't tested this script with "Master" quality yet since I have several issues with the MQA format.